top of page

 You may also notice that some colors stain the paper (i'm looking at you, viridian) while others lift easily (indigo).
 Staining pigments sink quickly into the paper and are harder to remove, making them great for bold, permanent color.
 Non-staining pigments are easier to lift and adjust, which can be helpful for soft washes and corrections.

-When starting out, you don’t need a huge collection.
-A small, thoughtfully chosen palette will teach you more than dozens of colors.
+When starting out, you don’t need a huge collection of colors and brands.
+A small, thoughtfully chosen palette of 10 to 14 colors will teach you more than dozens of colors.
 Focus on learning how a few pigments mix, layer, and interact with water.
 Over time, you’ll naturally discover which colors you reach for most and which suit your personal style.

 Watercolor pigments reward curiosity.
 Take time to test them, push them, and observe how they move—because understanding your paint is the first step to painting with confidence.